delta10/kubernetes-performance/README.md

 ## Control plane

 The control plane performance is measured by saturating the cluster with pods and measuring the pod startup time.
 The number of pods is specified with `--replicas`.
-This can be used to define if a cluster adheres to the [SLA as specified by the Kubernetes project](https://kubernetes.io/blog/2015/09/kubernetes-performance-measurements-and/):
+This can be used to determine if a cluster adheres to the [SLA as specified by the Kubernetes project](https://kubernetes.io/blog/2015/09/kubernetes-performance-measurements-and/):

 1. "API-responsiveness": 99% of all our API calls return in less than 1 second
 2. "Pod startup time": 99% of pods (with pre-pulled images) start within 5 seconds